fossasia/open-event-server/docs/installation/local.md

 ```

 * **Step 2** - Create the database.
 For that we first open the psql shell.
-Go the directory where your postgres file is stored.
+Go to the directory where your postgres file is stored.

 ```sh
 # For linux users